 Food waste is a matter intrinsically linked with the growing challenges of food security, resource and environmental sustainability, and climate change.
 According to the U.S. Environmental Protection Agency, food scraps and yard waste together currently make up about 30 percent of what we throw away.
 The proposed composting law requires regulated entities to prioritize their diversion practices based on a clearly delineated hierarchy.
 A significant amount of waste in our landfills should have been composted leaving critical landfill space open for material that cannot be recycled or composted.
-Benefits of composting include creation of nutrient rich soil for agriculture and landscaping uses, increased tilth and the ability of soil to retain water and to store greenhouse gases, and reduced erosion.
+Benefits to the County of composting include creation of nutrient rich soil for agriculture and landscaping uses, increased tilth and the ability of soil to retain water and to store greenhouse gases, and reduced erosion.

 The Ulster County Legislature believes that banning disposal of food by large food waste generators aligns with Ulster County's sustainability initiatives and vision.
-Diverting food waste from disposal to programs for the purpose of providing nourishment to the food insecure, programs to supplement local farms with animal feed, composting to improve soil quality, and/or conversion to energy is key to a sustainable Ulster County and further reduction of its carbon footprint.
+Diverting food waste from disposal to programs for the purpose of providing nourishment to the food insecure, programs to supplement local farms with animal feed, composting to improve soil quality, and/or conversion to energy is key to a sustainable Ulster County by improving local health, and the county's environment, and further reduction of its carbon footprint.
+It will also reduce the waste stream the Ulster County Resource Recovery Agency is responsible for disposing of.

-This law, commencing April 22, 2020, requires large food waste generators to compost source-separated food waste on site or to arrange for licensed services for the purpose of delivering source-separated food waste to a processing facility for composting or anaerobic digestion.
+This law, commencing July 1, 2020, requires large food waste generators to separate such waste from the general waste stream and then either arrange for its reuse by the food insecure or for animal feed, to it on site, or to arrange for licensed services for the purpose of delivering it to a processing facility for composting or anaerobic digestion.
 The law will remove food waste generated on an annual basis from the waste stream incrementally from generators producing 2 tons per week to 0.5 tons per week by April 22, 2023.
-There are two alternatives to comply with this legislation: